 Edwin Coe has particular expertise in all these areas and can assist.
-If you have any queries please feel free to contact David Greene or Oliver Bartholomew of our Class Action and Finance Litigation team.
+If you have any queries please feel free to contact David Greene or any member of our Class Action and Finance Litigation team.

 If you aren’t receiving our legal updates directly to your mailbox, please sign up now